unlocomqx/addons-docs/docs/src/prestashop/README.md

 # General Addons Documentation

-This section will contain a general documentation which can be related to any PrestaShop module
+This section contains a general documentation which can be related to any PrestaShop module